-Ray is an avid collector of rare eighteenth- and nineteenth-century books on exploration in the Arctic.
+Ray is a collector of rare eighteenth- and nineteenth-century books on exploration in the Arctic.
 His collecting interest ultimately expanded to speaking engagements and authorship, with articles in Mercator's World and Western New York Heritage and he has contributed to the PBS NOVA presentation "Arctic Passage: Trials on the Ice."
 He has published on his book collecting experience and its relation to Arctic exploration in Biblio and Journal of the Fellowship of American Bibliophilic Societies.
-His lectures on Arctic history include speaking engagements at the Westport (Mass.)
+His lectures on Arctic history included speaking engagements at the Westport (Mass.)
 Historical Society and the Bibliophile Society of Rochester (N.Y.).
-Besides publishing in the Arctic and book-collecting genres, Ray has also published in a variety of technical journals: Compendium; Imaging Technology; Applied Optics; Imaging Science; International Journal of Climatology; and Headache, the Journal of Head and Face Pain.
+Besides publishing in the Arctic and book-collecting genres, Ray has published over twenty articles in a variety of technical journals: Compendium; Imaging Technology; Applied Optics; Imaging Science; International Journal of Climatology; and Headache, the Journal of Head and Face Pain.

 In 2003 the Bibliophile Society of Rochester awarded Ray its "Book Person-of-the-Year Award" in recognition of his significant contributions to the Rochester book scene.
 He is President Emeritus of the Society where he was a Trustee of the Fellowship of American Bibliophilic Societies.
 For ten years he served as editor of the Genesee Valley Chapter of the New York Civil Liberties Union newsletter.